-A DIY headboard is an easy, beginner friendly project with great impact.
-It can improve the look and feel of a bedroom in such a big way!
+A DIY headboard is a beginner friendly easy DIY project with great impact.
+As a focal point in your home decor, it can improve the look and feel of a bedroom in such a big way!

 We made a DIY headboard as part of our DIY bed frame.
 However, many people already have a bed or mattress with box spring, yet they may still want to build a beautiful DIY wood headboard.